 “Another round!”
 I called every few minutes, pretending to much more intoxication than was true.
 I hauled out another borrowed bag of gold to keep the liquor flowing.

-From Marie it had emerged and again to her it fled.
+From Penelope it had emerged and again to her it fled.

 Jinky was quite the star, travelling from gentleman to gentleman, fawning over their clockwork appliances, gauntlets and legs and goggles, chirping his admiration.
 The men all patted his head.
 As long as they admired my pet, they likely assumed, I’d keep the liquor flowing.